masticore252/laravel-url-matcher-command/README.md

 - Unit tests
 - Handle more use cases like route names, groups, subdomains, bindings
 - support laravel versions older than 7.X
+- support php versions other than 7.3 & 7.4